Mina-TJ/Gradient-Descent-Optimization-Regression/README.md

 # Gradient Descent: Optimization and Regression Applications

-This repository contains an academic statistics project focused on implementing gradient descent from scratch for optimization and regression problems.
+This repository contains an academic statistics assignment focused on implementing gradient descent from scratch for optimization and regression problems.

 Part A applies gradient descent to a cost optimization problem using a synthetic